Turkey Sandwich with Pea Shoots

-- 1 (8 oz.) container whipped cream cheese
+- 1 (8 ounce) container whipped cream cheese

 - 8 slices high-quality whole-grain or multi-grain bread

-- 1 lb. deli turkey or sliced roasted turkey
+- 1 pound deli turkey or sliced roasted turkey

 - 2 large tomatoes, cored and thinly sliced

-- In a small bowl, combine cream cheese, basil, parsley, scallions, lemon juice, ½ tsp. salt, and ¼ tsp. pepper.
+- To make the herbed cream cheese, in a small bowl combine cream cheese, basil, parsley, scallions, lemon juice, ½ tsp. salt, and ¼ tsp. pepper.
 Chill at least 30 minutes to blend flavors.